 Each seller or provider intends to expand their businesses globally sooner or later.
 The main task is to let their potential customers know about their goods and services.
 Even a greater challenge is to convince them to buy and to think that their offer is a great deal they can’t miss.

-You still have a risk to sound weird and awkward when you want to localize your promotions, but with a little compromise, you have a pretty good chance to convey your message to the reader.
+You still have a risk to sound weird and awkward when you want to get automatic email translations, but with a little compromise, you have a pretty good chance to convey your message to the reader.
 This is a convenient and low-cost option for both parties that want to fit within a budget.

 Don’t forget to follow simple rules to make the delivery clearer: